PaulMuniu/Microsoft-film-studios-data-analysis/README.md

-# PHASE 1 PROJECT : Microsoft Film Studios Data Analysis Project
+# PHASE 1 PROJECT : Microsoft Film Studios Data Analysis Project.

 ## Introduction
 Welcome to the Microsoft Film Studios Data Analysis project.
 In this project, we explore various aspects of the film industry using data analysis techniques.
 Our goal is to provide insights and recommendations to `Microsoft` as they venture into the film production business.